int-brain-lab/iblvideo/docker/README_DOCKER.md

 docker build -t internationalbrainlab/dlc:$NEW_VERSION -f Dockerfile.$NEW_VERSION --no-cache .
 ```

-Eventually push the image in dockerhub
+Push the image in dockerhub so workers can work with it

 ```shell
 docker login
 docker push internationalbrainlab/dlc:$NEW_VERSION
 ```

+Update the image version in `docker-compose.yaml` test and queue configurations.

 ### Build base image instructions